-Operational dashboards, to put it simply, aid users in carrying out actions.
-Financial trading apps are examples of operational dashboards.
-These not only show information about financial assets but also enable the users to perform operations like buying and selling stocks.
-Good trading apps are designed in a manner that allows users to track asset prices in almost real time and place their buy or sell orders quickly and with minimum effort.
+The operational dashboard helps users in carrying out actions.
+Financial trading apps are examples of the operational dashboard.
+It not only shows information about financial assets but also enables users to perform operations like buying and selling stocks.
+Good trading apps are designed in a manner that allows users to track asset prices in real-time.
+These apps place their buy or sell orders quickly and with minimum effort.

-Analytical dashboards are designed to display large volumes of data in a way that helps users to interpret the information.
-They are typically used in reporting, business intelligence, and analytics applications, where the purpose is to summarize these large volumes of complex data in a fashion as allows the user to make sense of it all.
+The analytical dashboard is designed to display large volumes of data in a way that helps users interpret the information.
+This is typically used in reporting, business intelligence, and analytics applications, where the purpose is to compile these large volumes of complex data to allows users to understand.

-Google Analytics, a tool used to analyses site traffic is a good example of an analytical dashboard.
+Google Analytics, a tool used to analyze site traffic, is an excellent example of an analytical dashboard.

-Designing a good dashboard is something that can be a challenge for designers.
-Here are a few principals that designers can follow to design useful, usable, and delightful dashboards.
+Designing a good dashboard can be a challenge for designers.
+Here are a few principals that designers can follow to create useful, usable, and delightful dashboards.

 1. Anticipating the User’s Needs and Goals

 All the core principles of good UX Design apply to the design of dashboards.
-Asking and answering questions like how a dashboard will be used and what information does the user need to be successful, helps identify the information that is meaningful for your dashboard.
+Asking and replying questions like how a dashboard will be used and what information does the user need, helps identify the information that is meaningful for your dashboard.

 2. Deciding which Type of Dashboard the User Needs

 If your objective is to present information, you need to use analytical dashboards.
-If you also want the user to take some action(s) on the basis of information, an operational dashboard is more suitable.
+If you also want the user to take some action(s) based on information, an operational dashboard is more suitable.